Has your teenager ever asked about going to therapy? You’ll be surprised how many teens I see that say “I’ve been wanting to do this for a while”.

 As parents, it’s pivotal to recognise that adolescence isn’t merely a “phase” but a transformative journey marked by emotional ebbs and flows.
 In this blog, I delve into the reasons why your teen wants to go to therapy.

 Nurturing their mental health during these formative years is not just a proactive choice; it’s a profound investment in their future resilience and well-being.
-Early intervention is key when it comes to mental health.
+Early intervention is key when it comes to mental health (McGorry et al., 2019) as rates of anxiety and depression in adolescents have continued to rise over the past decade (Bitsko et al., 2022).

 1. to address mental health concerns like depression or anxiety